Gynecomastia – common questions and answers

 The drugs mentioned here inhibit the effects of female hormones (estrogen).
 Aromatase inhibitors prevent the conversion of the hormone precursors into active female hormones.
 Estrogen antagonists block the transmission of signals from female hormones.
 Treatment attempts with the following active ingredients have already been described:

-Tamoxifen (estrogen receptor blocker): dosages of 10 to 20 milligrams per day.
-Tamoxifen side effects increase with age and the length of treatment.
+Estrogen receptor blockers: dosages of 10 to 20 milligrams per day.
+Side effects increase with age and treatment duration.
 Side effects include: decreased sexual desire, hot flashes, hair loss, weight gain, thrombosis, nausea, vomiting, gastrointestinal complaints, sleep disorders, depression, anxiety, sweating.

 - Clomiphene (estrogen receptor blocker): dosages of 50 milligrams per day.